spacemeat/humon/README.md

 **Humon doesn't copy data for reading.**
 Some of the design decisions stem from the implementation: Humon doesn't copy data when loading and exposing keys and values from a file.
 It stores the file contents itself, and returns pointers to that content.
 This means several things:
-1. Raw string values contain escapes and any surrounding quotes.
-There are included APIs to convert these explicitly if needed.
+1. Raw string values contain escapes.
+They do not contain any surrounding quotes.
 If strings contain CRLF newlines in the file, they'll appear that way in raw string accesses too.
 1. Raw string values are still UTF8-encoded.
 1. Troves are immutable.
 Operations that insert text or nodes into a trove actually create a new trove, with a new (final) text string and new token and node data.
 (These ops are coming soon.)
 1. Accessing raw value data is quick.
 You basially get a pointer and size.
 Since the data behind it doesn't move or change, that value pointer is good for the life of the trove.